 If your employer violated its own contractual or policy obligations, state and federal law might hold them liable for illegal termination.

 When an employer utilizes both legal and illegal reasons to terminate a termination's job, this is known as dual motives.
 It is deemed wrongful termination when an illegal reason is used as a motivating factor in a firing decision.
 If any of the criteria listed above had a role in the employee's dismissal, the worker might have legal grounds to sue for damages if the cause is more than a minor or remote factor.

-Employers frequently employ pretext for terminations, which appear to be acceptable at first glance.
-However, if an improper motive is even somewhat more than a minor one, the employer is held accountable.
+Employers frequently employ pretexts for terminations, which appear to be acceptable at first glance.
+However, the employer is held accountable if an improper motive is even somewhat more than a minor one.

 Unlawful Termination Factors: Whistleblowing and Retaliation